cs107-theteapeople/cs107-FinalProject/docs/milestone1.md

 x2 = ad.var(‘x2’)
 func1 = x1 + x2
 func2 = ad.cos( x1 * x2 )
-func3 = ad.sin( x1) + ad.cos(x2) * 4.0   (* 4.0 uses an implicit cast from python literal to autodiff constant object for convenience)
+func3 = ad.sin( x1 ) + ad.cos( x2 ) * 4.0
-func4 = x1 ** 6  (operator overloading allows us to convert the 6 to a autodiff constant)
-func5 = [x1 * x2, x1 + x2] (functions with multiple outputs can be defined through lists)
+func4 = x1 ** 6  (operator overloading allows us to handle raising powers to reals or integers) func5 = [x1 * x2, x1 + x2] (functions with multiple outputs can be defined through lists)
 ```

 ### AutoDiff class

-Once functions are defined, an AutoDiff object can be instantiated to evaluate the function for various inputs and then compute the derivatives.
+Once functions are defined, an AutoDiff object can be instantiated to evaluate the function for various inputs and compute the derivatives.

 ```
 adiff = ad.AutoDiff( func2 )
 ```
 where func2 is an autodiff function or a list of autodiff functions (for functions that have multiple outputs).
 This class automatically determines the inputs and the number of outputs from the function definition.
 This is used for validation when a user requests the derivatives to be computed.

-Once this object is instantiated, a computation graph is created and stored as a dictionary of variables, elementary functions, and pointers to children.
-This graph is traversed when the derivative is calculated.
+Once this object is instantiated, the function's computation graph is traversed and the derivative is calculated.
 During graph traversal we compute the necessary traces similar to how we have done this in class and store these traces in python lists.
 We will not be using dual numbers for our implementation.

 For this project, a core data structure that we will use is dictionaries both the store our variables (with our keys being the names of the variables) and to store our computation graph.
 Even though dictionaries are not the most efficient way to store this data, we would like to focus on software design, code readability, maintainability, and learning over efficiency for this project (see our mission statement below).